 Eve works with found and re-used textiles, using crochet and spinning to make colourful, layered, tactile sculptures that reflect organic forms.
 She focuses on traditional crafting techniques to challenge the digital advances of the modern-day environment, portraying delicacy, strength and fluidity through soft materials.
 Wool allows her to capture the qualities of natural forms to create vibrant ecosystems that juxtapose each other and spool across the floor and walls.

-Eve joins BTQ as the latest graduate placement in partnership with Bath Spa University
+Eve was the ’23/24 BTQ graduate placement in partnership with Bath Spa University

 Justine Dumotier Khripounoff